In this Section

 Vice Chair: Barry O’Neill

-Barry has been a governor at Oakgrove School since 2005 and was Chair of Governors for five years.
-Both his children attended Oakgrove School.
+Barry was a governor at Oakgrove from 2005 and was chair of governors for five years.
+Both his children attended Oakgrove.

-Cathy became a school governor in 2012.
-Her roles have included Safeguarding Governor and Standards Teaching and Learning Committee lead.
+Cathy has been a school governor since 2012.
+Her roles have included Safeguarding Governor and Standards Teaching and Learning Committee Lead.
 For two years she was the Chair of Governors at Monkston Primary School.
 Cathy has been a Director of the Kingsbridge Educational Trust since 2019.
-Her daughter is currently studying at Oakgrove School.

 Cathy has volunteered for many charities and over the years has held many roles within these organisations.

-For the last 10 years, she has worked at a firm specialising in online assessments and competency management for businesses with safety critical roles, helping to ensure they have a competent and safety compliant workforce.
+For the last 15 years, she has worked at a firm specialising in online assessments and competency management for businesses with safety critical roles, helping to ensure they have a competent and compliant workforce.

 CEO and Accounting Officer: Peter Barnes